markwragg/PowerShell-HashCopy/README.md

 You should of course be confident that if there is a difference between two files, it is the copy you have specified as being in the source `-Path` that you want to use to overwrite the copy in the `-Destination` path.
 New files (files that exist in the source path but not in the destination) will also be copied across, including any directories in their paths that may be missing in the destination folder.

-You can syncronise an entire directory tree by using the `-Recurse` parameter.
+You can synchronise an entire directory tree by using the `-Recurse` parameter.

 # Installation